 The Fred St. Onge scrapbooks, circa 1896-1922, outline St. Onge’s multiple careers as a Boston bicycle racer during the 1890s, an international vaudeville trick rider from 1900 to 1915, and a traveling salesman and cycling extravaganza man (circa 1915-1930).
 The bulk of the scrapbooks consist of newspaper clippings.
 Other items include correspondence, notes, pamphlets, flyers, newsletters, and photographs.
 View the finding aid for the collection here.

 For questions about these collections or to schedule a research appointment, please contact firstname.lastname@example.org or 617-287-5469.

-University Archives & Special Collections in the Joseph P. Healey Library at UMass Boston collects materials related to the university’s history, as well as materials that reflect the institution’s urban mission and strong support of community service, notably in collections of records of urban planning, social action, alternative movements, community organizations, and local history related to neighboring communities, including the Boston Harbor Islands.
-Also contained in the department’s Special Collections is a selection of rare and special books.
+University Archives & Special Collections in the Joseph P. Healey Library at UMass Boston collects materials related to the university’s history, as well as materials that reflect the institution’s urban mission and strong support of community service, notably in collections of records of urban planning, social welfare, social action, alternative movements, community organizations, and local history related to neighboring communities.
 To learn more about University Archives & Special Collections, visit blogs.umb.edu/archives.